Campus Inclusion Resource Team (CIRT)

 Free Speech and Academic Freedom at Texas Tech University

-Texas Tech University is committed to protecting our community member's freedom of speech and expression, as well as the academic freedom that is integral to a thriving University environment, even if that speech or expression is contrary to the University's values of mutual respect, cooperation and communication, and diversity, equity, and inclusion.
+Texas Tech University is committed to protecting the freedom of speech and expression of University community members, as well as the academic freedom that is integral to a thriving University environment, even if that speech or expression is contrary to the University's values of mutual respect, cooperation and communication, and diversity, equity, and inclusion .
 For more information about the University's policies on free speech / expressive activities, see O.P.
 61.02 and O.P.
-71.04.
+7.04.

-The CIRT is not an investigative or adjudicative body and does not have a disciplinary role in responding to reported incidents that are protected forms of speech or expression.
-When an incident reported to CIRT may violate a University policy or is not a form of protected speech or expression, the CIRT will forward the report to appropriate University investigative body.
+The CIRT's purpose is to support the University community, including students, faculty, and staff.
+The CIRT is not an adjudicative body and cannot impose discipline in responding to reported incidents that are protected forms of speech or expression.
+It is not the role of the CIRT to investigate or determine whether a report involved a violation of University policy, nor can the CIRT require participation in any aspect of its work.
 To learn more about University policies, please see the links in the sidebar of this webpage.

 In this section, you will find de-identified reports that have been received by the Campus Inclusion Resource Team (CIRT).
 Reports are updated on a regular basis as they are received.
 Updates to reports that are in the process of being addresses are published as they are available.
 Due to the Family Educational Rights and Privacy Act (FERPA), the CIRT does not release detailed information about Texas Tech University students, or specific information that would make a Texas Tech student personally identifiable.
 If you are unsure if a report has been made about an incident, please contact the CIRT team at TTUCIRT@ttu.edu or (806) 834-3082.